A Brief History

 The Early Years

-In 1969 Gifford Mitchell was recruited from McGill University by Sheridan College in Oakville to head up the music department at Sheridan.
-Gifford was an organist, educator and choir director, a graduate of the University of Toronto.
-He became the Music Director of the choral society, whose name was changed to the Whiteoaks Choral Society.
+In 1969, Gifford Mitchell was recruited from McGill University to head up the music department at Sheridan College in Oakville.
+Gifford was an organist, educator, choir director, and University of Toronto graduate.
+He became the music director of their choral society, whose name was changed to the Whiteoaks Choral Society.
 We became part of Sheridan College, listed as a continuing education course in the college’s catalogue.
 Gifford brought with him an impressive collection of musical scores for chorus.
-These became the foundation of the OCS library, which now numbers over 500 SATB scores, housed in the basement of a local business.
+These became the foundation of OC’s library, which now numbers over 500 SATB scores, housed in the basement of a local business.
 Gifford led the society until 1978, giving concerts in the Oakville Civic Auditorium and elsewhere in the community.

-After ‘Giff’ left, Donald Horsburgh briefly took over leadership.
-Under his baton the OCS performed with Canadian singer and actress Dinah Christie.
+Donald Horsburgh then briefly took over leadership of the chorus.
+Under his baton, the choral group performed with Canadian singer and actress Dinah Christie.

-In 1979, Bev Stainton assumed the role of Music Director and Conductor, which he held for thirty years.
-Bev, a pianist, organist, educator and conductor has held numerous positions in choral music in Canada, including President of the Canadian Amateur Musicians/Musiciens amateurs du Canada (CAMMAC) and member of the Canadian Music Adjudicators’ Association.
+In 1979, Bev Stainton assumed the role of music director and conductor, which he held for thirty years.
+Bev, a pianist, organist, educator and conductor, held numerous positions in choral music in Canada, including President of the Canadian Amateur Musicians/Musiciens amateurs du Canada (CAMMAC) and member of the Canadian Music Adjudicators’ Association.

-Under Bev’s direction, we expanded our repertoire – singing classical music, opera, Broadway tunes, cabaret and rock & roll.
+Under Bev’s direction, we expanded our repertoire, singing classical music, opera, Broadway tunes, cabaret, and rock ‘n’ roll.
 We joined the Opera Mississauga for a fully costumed performance of Aida and sang the national anthem at a Toronto Blue Jays game.
-We helped celebrate the 150th anniversary of St. Anne’s Anglican Church in Toronto singing beneath the amazing and only known religious artwork of the Group of Seven.
+We helped celebrate the 150th anniversary of St. Anne’s Anglican Church in Toronto, singing beneath the amazing and only known religious artwork of the Group of Seven.

-David Bowser has been the Music Director and Conductor since 2009.
+David Bowser has been the artistic director and conductor of OC since 2009.
 David earned his Doctor of Musical Arts at the University of Toronto specializing in eighteenth-century string and vocal performance practices.
 He holds a Master of Music degree in composition from the University of Toronto and a Diplôme d’Etudes supérieures II (Master’s Degree) in conducting from the Conservatoire de Musique in Montreal.
-His vocal training with esteemed pedagogue Marie Daveluy inspired a life-long passion for the voice.
+David’s vocal training with esteemed pedagogue Marie Daveluy inspired a life-long passion for the voice.
 He studied orchestral and operatic conducting with Leopold Hager at the Hochschule für Musik und Darstellende Kunst in Vienna and with Gianluigi Gelmetti at the Accademia Chigiana in Siena, Italy.

 Our Music and Concerts

-The OCS has a vast library and a varied repertoire.
-We usually perform a pair of concerts in December and another pair of concerts in the spring.
+OC has a vast library with varied repertoire.
 Concerts are usually in our local community, although we have sung in venues in Toronto and the surrounding communities.
-The music is often, but not always, drawn from the classical repertoire.
-Audiences at our December concerts enjoy joining us for our sing-along carols.
+See our Musical Achievements page for more information.